-The survey has enabled the Company to refine its target model for this prospect utilising all available MLEM and DHEM geophysical data combined with best information geological data.
-The centre of the conductive horizon is modeled approximately 260m along strike to the north and down - dip/plunge of the intercept achieved in hole RHDD0023.
-A new hole has been planned and drilling to test this high priority conductor will commence within the next week as soon as site preparations are completed.
+The survey has enabled the Company to refine its target model for this prospect utilizing all available MLEM and DHEM geophysical data, combined with best information geological data.
+The centre of the conductive horizon is modelled approximately 260m along strike to the north and down-dip/plunge of the intercept achieved in hole RHDD0023.